Top Tips for Tackling Twitter

 Instead of retweeting, copy the message into a new tweet of your own.
 If it’s a direct quote, mark the beginning with “RT” next to the original user’s handle.
 If you’ve modified it, like for brevity, include “MT” instead.
 These are basic courtesies that both the original posted of the tweet and anyone reading it will appreciate.

 Numero Uno Web Solutions is a provider of search engine optimization, content marketing, and traffic building solutions to startup and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO, content marketing, and traffic building plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO, content marketing, and traffic building plans to fuel the growth of businesses across communities.
 Click here to learn more about growing organic traffic, SEO techniques, and how we can help improve your search profile.